-This overall funding, which includes some set asides for future anticipated programming and catalytic funding, can be accommodated within the projected program expenditures of the 10-year Financial Plan, which calls for an aggregate five percent decline in program funding each three-year cycle to match the projected decline in tobacco tax revenue.
+This overall funding, which includes some set asides for future anticipated programming and catalytic funding, can be accommodated within the projected program expenditures of the 10-year Financial Plan.
 It also creates approximately \$3 million in annual budget reductions that may be used to offset volatile tobacco tax revenue and for potential system building work in alignment with the Strategic Plan.